kbingham/xhk/README.md

 I write C code.
-I use linux, it seemed only reasonable that as a version didn’t exist in this space I would create it and open-source it for all to use (and improve) You can get the sources from [GitHub] and build it yourself by following the instructions at my [xhk page][xHK] Once the application is running - it is processing all your keypresses and decides if it should mirror them.
+I use linux, it seemed only reasonable that as a version didn’t exist in this space I would create it and open-source it for all to use (and improve) You can get the sources from [GitHub] and build it yourself by following the instructions at my [xhk page][xHK].
+Once the application is running - it is processing all your keypresses and decides if it should mirror them.
 ‘Backspace’ is mirrored with the ‘Tab’ key, whilst ‘Enter’ is mirrored with ‘Caps-Lock’ If you use this - do